 • Walmart

-Open the Fetch app to start on your tailgate party plan today.
-Tap into the offers to start making your list, check how many points you need for your next gift card and think about who you’ll be inviting to game day.
+Open the Fetch app to start your tailgate party plan today.
+Browse offers to build your shopping list, check your points balance for your next gift card, and line up guests for game day.

-We’re your tailgate party planners, with the best tailgate snack and drink ideas and one of the easiest ways to earn rewards every step of the way.
+We are your tailgate party partner with the best tailgate snack and drink ideas and an easy way to earn rewards every step of the way.

 Topics: Food and Drink, Gift Cards, offers, rewards, Shopping Lists